spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups/35-ingress-cluster-group.md

     Palette provides the ```ingress-nginx-host-cluster``` add-on profile with SSL passthrough already enabled.
 Palette's NGINX add-on profile also reroutes incoming requests through port 443 to use the cloud Load Balancer.

-- If you are not using Palette's NGINX add-on profile, you can add the following to the profile you're using: <br /><br />
+- If you are not using Palette's NGINX add-on profile, you can add the following to the profile you're using to reroute incoming requests from port 6443 to port 443.

+    This will terminate TLS for your Apps at the cloud Load Balancer while still allowing you to connect to the API servers of your Virtual Clusters.
+Alternatively, you must use Cert Manager to issue certificates for App Ingress within the cluster.<br /><br />

     ```
     tcp:
     6443: "nginx/nginx-ingress-controller:443"
     # 8080: "default/example-tcp-svc:9000"
     ```

-    This will terminate TLS for your Apps at the cloud Load Balancer while still allowing you to connect to the API servers of your Virtual Clusters.
-Alternatively, you must use Cert Manager to issue certificates for App Ingress within the cluster.

 # Set Up Ingress